 Three characteristics distinguish the ArtReach Model® from other programs that address similar needs:

 During the first six years (2000-2005) of the Foundation’s work called ArtReach/Project Bosnia, it became apparent that its impact with teachers and children had a life-changing effect.
 This was not only on children, but also on entire communities.
 Beginning in the classroom, there was an emphasis on creating a safe and supportive environment that encouraged and enabled mutual respect, good listening, sharing, and meaningful self-expression.
 Children and teachers, in turn, become catalysts for change within their own families.
 The same atmosphere carried over into the evening public forums where parents and surrounding neighbors were given a safe place to express themselves.
 A facilitated group process led to a shared commitment to rebuild the community.
 Community members were welcomed and encouraged to participate in the ArtReach programs.
 Many of them then became volunteers and trainers for the ArtReach organization.
 Those Bosnian teachers, as well as hundreds of others from places around our globe who have been given the same tools for healing and change, continue to use and share them with members of their community.
 Today, ArtReach has benefited thousands of lives from places as far away as the Middle East and as close to home as its own U.S. Gulf Coast.
-ArtReach is committed to serving all people with an approach that heals through imagination – something they believe is most effective and cross-cultural.
+ArtReach is committed to serving all children with an approach that heals through imagination – something they believe is most effective and cross-cultural.

 The benefits of ArtReach long survive the departure of their training teams.
 ArtReach’s “Train the Trainers” program prepares a select cadre of talented members of the local professional community to become regional ArtReach trainers.
 A professional training other professionals is a proven model that can have an effect on a large and diverse population, ensure sustainability of the model, and leverage financial and human resources.
 ArtReach further ensures its sustainability by providing ongoing supervision and mentoring for these regional trainers until they are able to continue the work on their own.